 Then there’s the display of history and ancient culture around every corner.
 North Wales has dozens of castles, historical sites plus charming towns, and fishing villages to explore.

-Intro to Glamping in North Wales
+Why go Glamping in North Wales

-While there are plenty of options for more traditional accommodations in North Wales, glamping is becoming increasingly popular.
+While there are plenty of options for more traditional accommodations in North Wales, glamping North Wales is becoming increasingly popular.
 It’s a fabulous way to enjoy being immersed in the natural beauty of the region without giving up the comforts of a hotel.

 There are all types of glamping in North Wales.
 Luxury tents, yurts, domes, treehouses, tipis, shepherd’s huts, and glamping pods are everywhere.
 You can even go glamping in a castle or stay in a glamping site with a hot tub!

-Similar to Glamping Ireland, when you plan your Glamping in North Wales trip you have to first decide where you want to base yourself.
+Similar to Glamping Ireland, when you plan your Glamping North Wales trip you have to first decide where you want to base yourself.
 You can drive across the whole of North Wales in a couple of hours so anywhere can essentially be reached via a day trip.